foxkit-us/PyIRC/README.md

 # PyIRC
-This is PyIRC, an IRC library designed to be flexible, extensible, and easy to use for beginners, experts, and those who don't want to spend too much time messing around with things to get something working.
-It is entirely written in Python with no required external dependencies.
+This is PyIRC, an IRC library designed to be flexible, extensible, well- documented, and easy to use.
+It is aimed at not only beginners and those who don't want to spend too much time writing boilerplate to get something going¸ but also the advanced user who knows exactly what they're doing.

-This is a rewrite of a rewrite, so you may see PyIRC 3 sprinkled in some comments.
-Much has been learned from the first two efforts (PyIRC 1 had many issues with being too monolithic, and had too many Unicode problems due to Python 2 compatibility.
-PyIRC 2 was a bad API design (using subclassing) that never could be properly rewritten).
-Some of the code has been retained from PyIRC 2, where appropriate.

-See LICENSE for details on distribution of this README and the software itself.
+It is entirely written in Python 3 with only optional external dependencies.

 ## Introduction
 Written by people who have been involved in IRC daemon coding for over 7